Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Spiral-binding books is easier with a machine, but it can be done by hand, as this tutorial shows.

-1. First, make the cover out of cardboard cut to desired dimensions.
+• First, make the cover out of cardboard cut to desired dimensions.
 Leave the cover bare or cover it with decorative paper.

-2. Next, assemble your inner pages, keeping the total number to around 40 pages maximum for the best quality.
+• Next, assemble your inner pages, keeping the total number to around 40 pages maximum for the best quality.

-3. Using your ruler and pencil, indicate a line that you’ll use as a guide for punching holes.
+• Using your ruler and pencil, indicate a line that you’ll use as a guide for punching holes.

-4. Use a hole-punching tool to create closely-spaced holes along this line on all of your sheets of paper and the front and back covers.
+• Use a hole-punching tool to create closely-spaced holes along this line on all of your sheets of paper and the front and back covers.

-5. Once your pages are all hole-punched, gather and align all the pieces and clip them firmly on all sides but the spine.
+• Once your pages are all hole-punched, gather and align all the pieces and clip them firmly on all sides but the spine.

-6. Create a spiral of wire by coiling it around a pen or another long, thin implement.
+• Create a spiral of wire by coiling it around a pen or another long, thin implement.

-7. Lastly, weave your pages together with the wire and fold over the ends of the wire to secure it.
+• Lastly, weave your pages together with the wire and fold over the ends of the wire to secure it.

-For more detailed instructions, view this tutorial on wikiHow
+For more detailed instructions, view this tutorial on wikiHow.

-When you’re ready to scale your book production beyond just a few handmade items, you can reach out to a company such as Print Bind Ship to explore printing and bookbinding services.
+When you’re ready to scale your book production beyond just a few handmade items, you can reach out to a company such as Print Bind Ship to explore printing and book binding services.

-Print Bind Ship is an experienced third-party logistics provider (3PL) that offers businesses a range of services from printing and bookbinding to packaging solutions and global shipping.
 For self-published authors, in particular, Print Bind Ship can help to boost your brand, improve customer loyalty, and increase sales opportunities through hardcover and softcover book printing, custom packaging, subscription boxes, and more.

 Book Editing, Shipping, and More

-Seeing your name and your ideas in print can be the experience of a lifetime for a budding author.
 With a company like Print Bind Ship, you can have a partner in the entire process of book creation, including formatting, printing, binding, and beyond.

 The book creation starts with your completed, edited manuscript.
 While proper formatting is a best practice before you send your work to a printer, a company such as Print Bind Ship can assist with formatting and work with you to finalize the product before printing.
-When you move on to the printing step, especially if you’re new to this process, you should stay in contact with the printing company and over-communicate your needs, so you get the kind of results you’re expecting.

 You’ll have multiple options for binding your book, including some of the methods we’ve discussed in this article, but the company you work with to bind your book should be able to advise you on the best strategy for your project.
+Print Bind Ship is here to do exactly that!

 Custom Packaging and Subscription Boxes

-Think of famous authors and the branding of their book series.
-You’d recognize the Harry Potter branding a mile away—and the same goes for many other popular authors.
-This is just one reason it’s crucial for you as an author to have a solid brand that extends beyond just the covers of your books.
 Custom labels and packages that coordinate instead of clashing with your brand can make you stand out in a crowded marketplace.
 When people receive a package from you with custom printing on it, they’ll begin to associate your brand with an attractive design.
 Not only that, but your customer’s friends and neighbors will also notice and begin to recognize your branding.

 Print Bind Ship: Your Expert Resource for Bookbinding